When Should Users Check? Modeling Confirmation Frequency inMulti-Step Agentic AI Tasks: Discussion

 To better balance user control with agent automation, confirmation should be treated not only as a scheduling problem but also as an interaction design challenge.
-From our study, we identify three insights that illustrate new ways of structuring this interaction.
+We focus on three aspects: goal alignment, information exposure, and integration with downstream agents for transparency.